tmnyoni/Fuelman/README.md

 # Fuelman
 For managing distribution of fuel in any company.
-Was done also to be part of Lecui example codes.
+Also built to be part of the [lecui](https://github.com/alecmus/lecui) and [leccore](https://github.com/alecmus/leccore) example codes.